-- 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail-order term paper mill; - 2.
-Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation; - 3.
+- 1. Turning in a paper that has been purchased, borrowed, or downloaded from another student, an online term paper site, or a mail-order term paper mill. - 2.
+Cutting and pasting together information from books, articles, other papers, or online sites without providing proper documentation. - 3.
 Using direct quotations (three or more words) from a source without showing them to be direct quotations and citing them; or - 4.
-Missing in-text citations.
+Missing in-text citations. - 5.
+Using artificial intelligence (such as ChatGPT) to formulate answers and passing it off as original thought.